A white paper for IT executives and managers

 Increasing security threats

-About a decade ago the most common network security threats were masses of spam and malware in the form of bugs, which overloaded networks or brought IT operations to a standstill.
+About a decade ago, the most common security threats to networks were masses of spam and malware in the form of worms and ransomware, which overloaded networks or brought IT operations to a complete standstill.

 Today the threats are much more subtle, more sophisticated and more dangerous by far.
 Instead of simply interrupting services or sending advertisements for dodgy pharmaceuticals, attacks now focus on an undetected intrusion into networks, spending days or weeks picking up data such as product plans or customer data.
 This data is then filtered out slowly and steadily in small doses to an external data centre, which can be anywhere abroad.
 Modern attackers won’t settle for mere “cyber vandalism”.
 Instead they try to steal intellectual property that can be sold on the black market and confidential information that’s useful for identity theft and financial fraud.

-Recent surveys on safety throw a gloomy light on IT security:
+Recent statistics6 on safety throw a gloomy light on IT security:

 How can IT organisations obtain detailed information, leading to an improvement of network analysis and problem solving so that problems can be quickly detected and eliminated, ending vulnerability?
 If summary statistics are unable provide the information needed for detailed analysis, what type of solution can do this?
 The answer is network forensics.

-According to Verizon’s 2013 Data Breach Investigations Report, 66% of cases took months or even longer to discover an intrusion.9
+According to Verizon’s Data Breach Investigations Report, 66% of cases took months or even longer to discover an intrusion.

 IT companies seem to be missing the necessary tools to adequately investigate and suppress these types of threats and their cost to the company including the risk of losing competitive advantage.